 - If you have applied for the IFP programme: the IFP team will check if you meet the requirement or are exempt from this requirement.

 If you indicated that you are making your Tier 4 application in the UK, you will be sent an email outlining your options.
-As your degree has not been officially awarded yet, you have the option to obtain formal confirmation in writing from your current Tier 4 sponsor that, based on your performance, you are highly likely to successfully complete your course and the date by which this will be confirmed.
+As your degree has not been officially awarded yet, you have the option to obtain formal written confirmation from your current Tier 4 sponsor that, based on your performance, you are highly likely to successfully complete your course and the date by which this will be confirmed.
 If you choose to do so, you should be aware that in the unlikely event that you do not successfully complete your course by the date stated in the letter, the University of Warwick will be required to withdraw you from your new course and cease sponsoring you under Tier 4.
 Therefore, the least risky option is to make an overseas application.

 1) Your full name;